 5.58 As already stated above, the Framework seeks to ensure that planning does everything it can to support sustainable economic growth in rural areas.
-Policy K14 further supports this aim by setting out the circumstances in which expansion of existing rural businesses will be supported.
+Policy K14 further supports this aim by setting out the circumstances in which expansion of existing employment sites outside the development boundary will be supported.
 By adopting this approach Policy K14 supports and complements SWDP Policy 12.